 The economic importance of the plant to the Oberon town (and region) is widely known.
 The timber/wood manufacturing industries contribute approximately \$111million to the local economy each year with the Borg plant being an important part of this industry.
-The proposal will assist in ensuring the commercial viability of the Borg operations, and will pave the way for potential future expansion to manufacturing process.
+The following is of note: